PGA Show sign-up ends in:

 Is There a Perfect Wrist Angle at Address?

 Everyone has a slightly different natural wrist position.
-To understand what yours is, start recording swings with the HackMotion device.
-Understand yours and how it affects your swing.
+To understand yours, start recording swings with HackMotion.

-Once you have a consistent wrist position at address, you can then start to find the proper ranges for the top of the backswing and also the impact position.
+Once you establish a consistent wrist position at address, you can work on the right range for the top of the backswing and impact.

 Address Position Wrist AngleTop Position Target Range (Relative to Address)Impact Position Target Range (Relative to Address)